slapec/yaat/README.md

 # Yaat - yet another angularjs table

-Created for full server-side processing

-## Build

-Node.js is require to build the module:

-1. `npm install`
-2. `npm test`

-Build result will be placed in `dist/` and in `dev/yatable/static/js`.

-## Development

-Source is located in `dev/yatable/static/js/yaat.js`.

-### Development server

-A simple Django development project can be found in `dev/`.
-It's been developed in Python 3.4.2 (but it should work in Python 2.x)

-1. `pip install -r requirements`
-2. `python dev/manage.py runserver`
+Yaat is a *yet another AngularJS table* but it uses server-side processing only.
+It is suitable for systems where live HTML tables are required with column reordering, hiding, data sorting and paging.
+It is using Bootstrap for its styling so it doesn't try to reinvent the wheel.

 ## Usage

+1. Yaat uses some 3rd-party libraries.
+Hope you've already using some of them.
+These are:
+    - jQuery
+    - jQuery-UI
+    - Bootstrap
+    - AngularJS

+2. Don't forget to include `yaat-full.min.js` as well!
+3. Yaat registers the `yaat` module.
+Either use it directly as an angularjs app or create your own module which depends on this.
-Use the `<yat>` directive to create a pretty table.
+4. Use the `<yat>` directive to create a pretty table.

 ## API

 ### Declarative

 Use the declarative API if the built-in logic (HTTP loading, table rendering, column hiding and ordering, paging) suits your needs.
-In this case you still have some attributes where you can customize the behaviour of the directive:
+In this case you still have some HTML attributes where you can customize the behaviour of the directive:

 -   `api`